btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 the inventory file holds the  domain or ip address you want to deploy the Laravel application to.

-there is also a directory named **roles** and this is where the ansible roles will be placed
+There is also a directory named **roles** and this is where the ansible roles will be placed

 > there are just 2 ansible roles which are: